The Greatest History Never Told

 - Also ignored is the Spanish Flu, one of the worst Pandemics in human history.

-- But then it was very much overshadowed by the war when it happened, and there aren't many works in general about pandemics, probably because they would be too depressing.
+- But then it was very much overshadowed by the war when it happened (ironically enough, as far more people died during that time due to the flu than due to the war), and there aren't many works in general about pandemics, probably because they would be too depressing.

 - Anime and Manga